class reunion ideas

 We had topics about careers/jobs; it was fascinating to hear the routes that everyone went and ended up in after college.
 It reminded me once again that life is full of twists and turns.

-Another popular topic was to go through the status of our extended families.
+Another popular topic was the status of our extended families.
 After all – in high school, you become pretty familiar with the parents and siblings of your friends.
-So a ‘where are they now’ update is necessary.
-Kids are of course a really popular topic too.
-I honestly thought I might not have much to add in that department but I actually surprised myself and was not only fascinated hearing about all of their kids, but also sharing some about my nieces who are the closest thing I have to kids!
+So, a ‘where are they now’ update is necessary.
+Kids are, of course, a really popular topic, too.
+I honestly thought I might not have much to add in that department, but I actually surprised myself and was not only fascinated hearing about all of their kids but also sharing some about my nieces, who are the closest thing I have to kids!

 And of course, since we were remembering the 80s I had to tell my story about meeting our heartthrob – Andrew McCarthy!